Cyber Protection Insurance for Your Business

-In 2016 Prime Minister, Malcolm Turnbull called the reach and scale of cybersecurity attacks against public and private organisations unprecedented.
+In 2016, Malcolm Turnbull called the reach and scale of cybersecurity attacks against public and private organisations unprecedented.

 These statistics also underline the impact of cybercrimes:

-- 22 per cent of small or medium-sized companies who experienced a data breach had to shut down their businesses right away.
+- 22% of small or medium-sized companies who experienced a data breach had to shut down their businesses right away

-- Small businesses experience 58 per cent of all data breaches.
+- Small businesses experience 58% of all data breaches

 Expenses Considered 'Extra'

-What Costs Are Not Usually Covered by Cyber Protection Insurance?
+What Costs Are Not Usually Covered by Cyber Insurance?

-Expenses Cyber Protection Insurance typically does not cover.
-However, check with your insurance broker for the details specific to your policy
+The following expenses are typically not covered by cybercrime insurance.
+However, check with your insurance broker at Connect Business Insurance for the details specific to your policy.

 - Thieves who use the internet to steal your money